bbc/hive-ci/_documentation/03-04-device-api.md

 devices = DeviceAPI::IOS.devices
 ```

-To get a list of the model and OS version of all devices:
+To get a list of the model and OS version of all attached devices:

 ```ruby
 devices.each do |d|